The problem of discretization

 Examples of homotopy manifolds:

-Examples: the complete graphs K_n are homotopy 0 manifolds. a d-manifold with or without boundary is a homotopy d-manifold.
+Examples: the complete graphs are homotopy manifolds. a d-manifold with or without boundary is a homotopy d-manifold.
 A wheel graph for example is a homotopy 2-manifold.
 There are no safe homotopy reductions any more possible as it would destroy the center unit sphere which is a cyclic graph.
 Without that safe guard to preserve already produced unit spheres which are spheres, we could collapse the wheel graph to a point.
 It would be pointless as all contractible spaces like all balls (independent of dimension) would all be just points.
 This is completely unacceptable for a topologist who insist on having a notion of dimension.